itsdombo/itsdombo/README.md

 <h1 align="center">Hi!
 I'm Dominic!</h1>

-I'm a Third Year Computer Engineering Student @ UBC.
+I'm a Fourth Year Computer Engineering Student @ UBC.
 Interested in virtual reality, computer systems, and any emerging technologies.
 When I'm not busy in school, I like to play hockey, go biking, and read up about any new innovations.

 <div id="badges" align="center">
   <a href="https://dombo.me">